 Racking.
 Good Brands include Radiant, Grace, Sun Lock, Clenergy, Schletter:

-We use Clenergy ezRack, which is considered one of the best brands in Australia.
+We use Clenergy ezRack, which many consider to be one of the best brands in Australia.
 It is fully compliant with Australian Standards, has a 10-year warranty, and is compatible with most roof types including tile, colorbond and kliplok.
 Please note, we cannot install on slate roofs.